Lawrencium77/Blog-Timing-CUDA-Kernels/Timing Operations in PyTorch.md

     subprocess.run(f"sudo nvidia-smi -rgc -i {DEVICE}", shell=True)
 ```

+One caveat is that selecting a clock speed with `nvidia-smi` doesn't guarantee that your GPU will run at the requested speed.
+The GPU always retains the ability to decrease the clock rate (throttling) to prevent damage to the hardware.
+But by setting the clock speed to a value sufficiently below the maximum, we can ensure that throttling is less severe.

 ### Cache flush

 Another import consideration is to ensure that the GPU memory caches are cleared between timing calls.
-This avoids the possibility of repeated kernels executions exploiting cache hits and artificically reducing latency.
-One simple solution is to pass different input data for each pass, but we need to be careful that we are covering all bases, for example when profiling a `torch.nn.Linear` it may be insufficient to swap out the input data as some of the (static) weights could still persist in the cache across runs.
+This avoids the possibility of repeated kernel executions exploiting cache hits and artificically reducing latency.
+One simple solution is to pass different input data for each pass, but we need to be careful that we are covering all bases.
+For example, when profiling a `torch.nn.Linear` it may be insufficient to swap out the input data as some of the (static) weights could still persist in the cache across runs.

-If the input data are large the constant recreation could also slow down the dev loop, so a more robust solution is to explicitly flush the cache between passes.
+If the input tensors are large, the constant recreation could also slow down the dev loop.
+A more robust solution is to explicitly flush the cache between passes.
 The example below is based on Triton DSL [6].
-It works by writing sufficient data such that any existing cache lines are overwritten, as the L2 cache on Nvidia GPUs uses a write-back policy [7] this means the `zeros` data will initially be written to the L2 cache.
+It works by writing sufficient data such that any existing cache lines are overwritten, as the L2 cache on Nvidia GPUs uses a [write-back policy](https://en.wikipedia.org/wiki/Cache_(computing)#Writing_policies) this means the `zeros` data will initially be written to the L2 cache.

 ```python
 # allocating 40MB to match L2 cache size on A100